Arrows may not center when in edit mode. Once site is published, the arrow will be centered on the tab

 Board Member & Secretary

-Yossi Quint is currently a student at Princeton University where he is majoring in Religion.
-At Princeton, Yossi serves as co-president of the Religious Life Council and as a student fellow at the Liechtenstein Institute on Self Determination.
+Yossi Quint is currently a student at Princeton University.
+At Princeton, Yossi served as co-president of the Religious Life Council and as a student fellow at the Liechtenstein Institute on Self Determination.
 Prior to attending Princeton, Yossi spent two years in the Old City of Jerusalem studying Jewish texts.

 Tani Demain